Production notes

 Accessibility issues are taken seriously.
 Report bugs at contact@benlei.org or open an issue at github.com/leibenjamin/response-option-fit/issues, and please include browser, device, assistive technology, and reproduction steps.

 Context: the exhibit needs a taxonomy small enough to learn and large enough to feel real.
-Decision: keep the scope to six recurrent option-level failures that can be named quickly and contrasted across specimens.
-Consequences: the page gets a reusable vocabulary and stronger transfer; it also excludes many real survey problems that live elsewhere, including sampling, routing, mode, translation, and estimation issues.
+Decision: keep the scope to six recurrent option-level failures that can be named quickly and contrasted across puzzles.
+Consequences: the page gets a reusable vocabulary and stronger transfer; it also excludes many real survey problems that live elsewhere, including sampling, question flow, mode, translation, and estimation issues.
 Alternatives considered: a broader survey-defects atlas, or a looser scrapbook of examples without named categories.
 The chosen approach is narrower, but teachably narrow.

 Context: once a taxonomy exists, there is pressure to turn it into a checklist or score.
 Decision: keep the diagnoses hand-authored and static.
 Consequences: every diagnosis remains inspectable, arguable, and tied to a source, but the exhibit scales more slowly and cannot pretend to automate review.
-Alternatives considered: heuristic scoring, LLM-generated diagnostics, or interactive rubrics.
+Alternatives considered: heuristic scoring, automated diagnostics, or interactive rubrics.
 Those options would add speed and false authority at the same time.
 This exhibit should prefer explicit judgment over synthetic precision.

 Context: early taxonomies often drift toward every familiar survey pathology, whether or not it belongs at the response-option layer.
 Decision: remove scale anchoring from the core six and replace it with forced precision.
 Consequences: the taxonomy gets sharper about response-option fit and less diffuse about general scale design.
 Alternatives considered: keeping both, merging them, or leaving scale anchoring in as a "classic."
 Forced precision earns the slot because it is easier to show in worked option sets and closer to the exhibit's central claim about failure before analysis.